Health Education

 Instruction must occur every year for students in each grade 6-12.
 (Instruction can be provided in courses other than health education if it is not offered in all grades 6-12).

-The instruction offered must be approved by the Departments of Education, Mental Health and Addiction Services and Public Safety.
+The instruction offered must be approved by the Departments of Education and Workforce, Mental Health and Addiction Services and Public Safety.
 The list of the approved programs is available on the Safety and Violence Education Students (SAVE Students) Act website.

 Read more on the Safety and Violence Education Students (SAVE Students) Act webpage.